qfl1ck32/x-s3-bundle/DOCUMENTATION.md

 );
 ```

-Or if you have them already in your `.env` files, no need to be specified in bundle configuration:
+Or if you have them already in your `.env` files, no need to be specified in bundle configuration when adding it to kernel:

 ```ts
 accessKeyId: process.env.AWS_S3_KEY_ID,